jorgschonau/SaddestSentence/README.md

 Maybe not one of the saddest sentences, but an hounorable mention has to go to Pulp Fiction (again):

->This shit is between me and you and the soon-to-be-livin'- the-rest-of-his-short-ass-life-in- agonizing-pain, Mr. rapist here.
+>This shit is between me and you and the soon-to-be-livin'-the-rest-of-his-short-ass-life-in-agonizing-pain, Mr. rapist here.

 ### Books analysed: